6 Tips for Evaluating the Best Digital Signage Player Hardware Options

 The main difference between these players is factors like size, processing power, memory, storage and price.

 Media boxes are preferable if you are prioritizing processing power, storage, and durability, while plug-and-play sticks are great for those looking for an inexpensive, on-the-fly option.
 All-in-one digital signage solutions are built directly into the display and don’t require further hardware.
 These typically don’t function at as high of a level as external media players, however.

 Knowing what your goal is will help you choose the type that will best suit your needs.

 TelemetryTV deploys on a huge range of available hardware.
-From Windows PC to ChromeOS devices, so you can choose based on your organizational experience, capabilities, and needs.
+From Windows PC to Android and ChromeOS devices, you can choose based on your organizational experience, capabilities, and needs.

 Media boxes are the original type of player built for digital signage.
 Usually about 5X7” in size they typically run a variety of operating systems such as Windows, Chrome and OS.